For the creation of gemstones, our earth needs many millions of years.

-A handful of gemstone lapidaries from Idar-Oberstein, including Arnoldi, marketed tanzanite in the late 1960s to the New York jeweller Tiffany’s, which made the stone famous.
+A handful of gemstone lapidaries from Idar-Oberstein and the surrounding area, including Arnoldi, marketed tanzanite in the late 1960s to the New York jeweller Tiffany’s, which made the stone famous.

 The unique, deep-blue tanzanite is only found in Tanzania and is characterised by its trichroism in its natural form.

 Alexandrite · Cat Eye

 The lesser known neon-coloured version of the chrysoberyl is a fascination by itself.
 The alexandrite changes colour: under natural light it shines green but under artificial light it shines red.

 Despite its name, the chrysoberyl does not belong to the beryl group, and is characterised by its high hardness of 8.5.
 Its radiant brilliance makes it an instant eye-catcher.

 One of the few gemstones that only occur naturally in green is peridot.

 The extraordinary colouring of the spring stone, which was first found on St. John Island in Egypt, has made it an instant celebrity to this day.

 Due to its rarity, the price of this gemstone has been rising for years.

 The vivid natural green is unique and varies from light green to a strong jungle green, which is particularly sought after.
 The tsavorite crystals are rather small, but of particular purity and clarity.